nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 3. DoConnek Pro currently checks for duplicate persons by name.
 This means that people with the same names cannot be added even if they have different parameters (like `Phone` or `Email`).
    We plan on implementing an `NRIC` field for patients and an `MCR` field for specialists as unique identifiers to solve this issue.

+4. DoConnek Pro currently disallows the use of "/" in a person name because it is used as a command delimiter.
+Users may face problems due to this if they have to, for example, add a person with "s/o" in their name.
+Future updates to the application plan to account for such cases.

+5. DoConnek Pro is currently not intelligent enough to detect incorrect-but-close-enough flags.
+Users must enter the commands in the exact format specified in the user guide.
+For example, even if users input `tag/` instead of `t/`, DoConnek Pro will not accept this as a valid input format.
+In the future we plan to make DoConnek Pro more flexible in this regard.